pdxrod/dcrdinstructions/README.md

 So you may have to enter

-`cp v3 dcrdata` then

-`./dcrdata --pg --testnet --dcrduser=rpcuser --dcrdpass=rpcpass` to start dcrdata
+`./v3 --pg --testnet --dcrduser=rpcuser --dcrdpass=rpcpass` to start dcrdata

 and navigate to http://localhost:7777